splorp/tersus/readme.txt

 -----------------------------------------------------------

+0.1.2 — The “Dustbunnies” Release

++ Added theme information constants
++ Added contextual delimiters to next and previous links
++ Updated sidebar formatting and default ‘meta’ links
++ Tags and categories are now formatted as unordered lists
++ Paging links are now consistent top and bottom of pages
++ Edit links are now consistent
++ Removed superfluous list formatting around search text
++ Removed duplicate search form from 404 page
++ Removed crufty classes from comment lists

-0.1.1 — The “We Don’t Need No Stinkin’ Stylesheet” release
+0.1.1 — The “We Don’t Need No Stinkin’ Stylesheet” Release

-+ Fixed the “headers already sent” error in functions.php
++ Fixed the “headers already sent” error
 + Reset and base stylesheets are now based on YUI 2.8.2
 + Added artwork for the screenshot and favicon files
 + Updated screenshot.png
 + Updated favicon.ico

-0.1.0 — The “Getting Our Feet Wet” release
+0.1.0 — The “Getting Our Feet Wet” Release